vapor-community/heroku-buildpack/README.md

 ### Specify a Swift version

-The buildpack defaults to Swift 5.10.1 and will be updated when new Swift versions are released.
+The buildpack defaults to Swift 6.0, but is compatible with Swift 5.9 - 5.10.1.

-If you need to use a specific version of the Swift toolchain, including older versions – for example Swift 4.2.x to retain compatibility with Swift 3 projects, or a previous version as you run into issues with the latest – you can pin any version number using a file called `.swift-version` in the root of the project folder, or by setting a `SWIFT_VERSION` configuration variable on Heroku, then deploying again.
+If you need to use a specific older version of the Swift toolchain from this range, you can pin the version number using a file called `.swift-version` in the root of the project folder, or by setting a `SWIFT_VERSION` configuration variable on Heroku, then deploying again.

 ```shell
 $ echo '5.9.2' > .swift-version